 The Didactic Program in Dietetics (DPD) is currently accredited through 6/30/2027 by the Accreditation Council for Education in Nutrition Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, 800-877-1600 ext.
 5400.
 Email ACEND.

 The ACEND-accredited Didactic Program in Dietetics (DPD) at EKU leads to a Bachelor of Science (BS) in Food and Nutrition, with a concentration in Dietetics.
 The program requires 120 credit hours, including 37 hours of General Education and University requirements, 82 hours of Major course requirements, and 1 hour of electives.
 The Major course requirements include 32 hours of major core courses, 24 hours of major concentration courses, and 26 hours of supporting course requirements.
 The program is designed to be completed in eight semesters of full-time study.
 Here is a Suggested Curriculum Guide.

-DPD program outcomes data are available upon request from the Program Director, Dr. Mary Wilson.
+DPD program outcomes data are available upon request from the Program Director, Dr. Abbigail Hickey.

 Becoming a Registered Dietitian Nutritionist (RDN)